The HyperTexts

 "In Your Eyes" is a great, haunting love song with stellar lyrics, performed by Peter Gabriel

-"You Are So Beautiful" as performed by Joe Cocker is one of the great love songs of all time; should anyone else be allowed to cover it?
+"You Are So Beautiful" as performed by Joe Cocker is one of the great love songs of all time;

-There should also be a law against any lesser singer trying to cover Percy Sledge's "When A Man Loves a Woman"
+There should also be a law against lesser singers trying to cover Percy Sledge's

 "Take on Me" by A-ha is a great song with a great music video; how can any male singer hit those high, sweet notes so effortlessly?

-"Danny Boy" is a ballad of heartrending loss written by Frederic Weatherly and sung to the tune of "Londonderry Air"
+"Danny Boy" is a folk ballad of heartrending loss written by Frederic Weatherly and sung to the tune of "Londonderry Air"

-"Greensleeves" is an English folk song of uncertain origin; it dates back to 1580, perhaps earlier
+"Greensleeves" is an English folk song of uncertain origin; it dates back to 1580, perhaps earlier,

-#24 — Funeral for a Friend/Love Lies Bleeding, Danieland Your Song
+#24 — Funeral for a Friend/Love Lies Bleeding, Daniel and Your Song

 music by Elton John; lyrics by Bernie Taupin; performed by Elton John